Oncorporation/filesystem_server/README.md

 - Only files with extensions in `allowed_extensions` can be read
 - All paths are validated before access
 - The server runs with the permissions of the user account
+- **Perfect for local development**: Secure access to your project directories

 ## Integration

 This server is designed to work with MCP-compatible AI assistants and can be configured in your MCP client configuration file.
-The server communicates via stdio (standard input/output) transport.
+The server communicates via stdio (standard input/output) transport, making it ideal for development environments like Visual Studio 2022.

+**Key Benefits for Local Development:**
+- No complex workspace setup required
+- Works with existing project structures
+- Simple JSON configuration
+- Secure, controlled filesystem access

 ## Error Handling